yockgen/madani-os-builder/README.md

 - **Simple Go build** (`go build`): Shows default development values unless ldflags are used
 - For production releases, always use the Earthly build or equivalent build system that injects version information

-#### install-completion
+#### completion

-Installs the shell completion feature for your current shell or a specified shell.
+Generates and installs shell completion scripts for various shells.

 **Prerequisites:** For shell completion to work, the `os-image-composer` binary must be accessible in your system's `$PATH`.
 This is automatically satisfied when: